ethereum/hive/docs/commandline.md

 same machine as dockerd.
 Using docker remotely is not supported at this time.
 We have also not tested hive extensively on any OS but Linux, so you must run Linux to use hive.

-To get hive, you first need to clone to the repository to any location, then build the hive executable.
+To get hive, you first need to clone the repository to any location, then build the hive executable.

     git clone https://github.com/ethereum/hive